Predictable (The Kinks song)

-"Predictable" is the fourth track from The Kinks' 1981 album, Give the People What They Want.
+"Predictable" is the fourth track from the Kinks' 1981 album, Give the People What They Want.
 It was written by Ray Davies.

 Lyrics

 The lyrics of "Predictable" describe the monotony of the average person's life.
-"Yeah, ain't life a bore," the singer complains, saying that he doesn't "know why I'm even bothering."
-However, the singer has hope, claiming that "one day it's gonna get better some way," but would even settle to "wish it would get worse any way."
-He goes as far to say that it "feels like a good time to die."
+"Yeah, ain't life a bore", the singer complains, saying that he doesn't "know why I'm even bothering".
+However, the singer has hope, claiming that "one day it's gonna get better some way", but would even settle to "wish it would get worse any way".
+He goes as far to say that it "feels like a good time to die".
 The song, like many written by Davies, comments on the life of the middle class in a sarcastic fashion.

 Release and reception

-"Predictable" was first released in the U.K. as a single, backed with "Back to Front."
-The single was unsuccessful, despite the popularity of its predecessor, "Better Things."
-However, in America, it was only released on the Give the People What They Want album (and not as a single.)
+"Predictable" was first released in the UK as a single, backed with "Back to Front".
+The single was unsuccessful, despite the popularity of its predecessor, "Better Things".
+However, in America, it was only released on the Give the People What They Want album (and not as a single).

 Robert Christgau said that "Predictable" was "self-fulfilling", implying that the track was not unique.

 Music video

 In order to promote the track, Ray Davies performed in a video for "Predictable" in London.
 Davies is the sole performer, dressing up in several different styles from the 1930s to the 1980s.
-Produced by Michael Hamlyn, as well as directed by Julien Temple of midnight Films, the video first appeared on the American television channel MTV in December 1981 (as well as Jacques Martin, a French show, on the 13th of said month.)
-The video was one of many that The Kinks filmed, with other promotional clips being filmed for "Come Dancing", "Don't Forget to Dance", "State of Confusion", and "Do It Again", among others.
+Produced by Michael Hamlyn, as well as directed by Julien Temple of midnight Films, the video first appeared on the American television channel MTV in December 1981 (as well as Jacques Martin, a French show, on the 13th of said month).
+The video was one of many that the Kinks filmed, with other promotional clips being filmed for "Come Dancing", "Don't Forget to Dance", "State of Confusion", and "Do It Again", among others.